When is a mole a problem?

 While most moles are harmless, you shouldn’t ignore yours.

 Melanoma, the most-serious skin cancer, can begin in a mole.
 A bleeding or itchy mole can be a sign of melanoma.
-If you are 30 years old or better, a new or changing mole could also be a melanoma.
+If you are 30 years old or older, a new or changing mole could also be a melanoma.

 That’s why it’s so important to know what your moles look like.
 Found early, melanoma is highly treatable.